-6. Maintenance, Operation, and Removal

-The owner of the telecommunication tower shall ensure that it is maintained in compliance with Applicable Codes and the applicable standards for telecommunication towers established by the electronic industries association, as amended from time to time, in order to ensure the structural integrity of the telecommunication tower.
-The failure to maintain structural integrity through compliance with these standards is hereby declared a public nuisance and the telecommunication towers may be abated, including the removal of the telecommunication tower under authority of and in compliance with the City Council's powers to declare and abate public nuisances.
-No antenna may be used which, by design or by actual operation, causes interference on any frequency actually used by any police, fire, or public ambulance services having authority or jurisdiction over any portion of the City of Broken Arrow.
-Each telecommunication tower owner shall provide a maintenance bond to assure the maintenance of the equipment building(s) and the support or telecommunication tower structure, including the costs of removal in the event the facility is abandoned for more than one (1) year.
+- h.
+Any information of an engineering nature that the applicant submits to the city, whether civil, electrical, structural or mechanical, shall be certified in writing, by an Oklahoma licensed professional engineer.
+Such information shall include, but not be limited to, anticipated telecommunication tower height, telecommunication tower type, construction materials, declared wind speed in mph, ice load in inches, anticipated antennas loading for the design, and engineered appurtenance loading. - 6.
+Maintenance, operation, and removal.
+The owner of the telecommunication tower shall ensure that it is maintained in compliance with applicable codes and the applicable standards for telecommunication towers established by the electronic industries association, as amended from time to time, in order to ensure the structural integrity of the telecommunication tower.
+The failure to maintain structural integrity through compliance with these standards is hereby declared a public nuisance and the telecommunication tower may be abated, including the removal of the telecommunication tower under authority of and in compliance with the city council's powers to declare and abate public nuisances.
+No antenna may be used which, by design or by actual operation, causes interference on any frequency actually used by any police, fire, or public ambulance service having authority or jurisdiction over any portion of the city. - 7.
+Site plan.
+Each applicant requesting a permit under this section shall submit a scaled site plan, lighting plan, and scaled elevation view together with other supporting drawings, calculations, and documentation, all signed and sealed by appropriate licensed engineers or other appropriate professionals, showing the location and dimensions of all improvements proposed for the site.
+This information shall include existing and proposed topographical and planimetric drawings and all significant features that support co-location (e.g. provisions for interior cabling, portholes, the footprint for multiple equipment sheds and cabinets, etc.). - 8.
+CG, CH, and industrial districts.
+Telecommunication towers are lawful uses permitted administratively when located as accessory uses on any land in industrial zoning districts, or any developed land in CG zoning districts or CH zoning districts that are equal to or larger than two and one-half acres. - 9.
+Setbacks.
+Such telecommunication towers shall be set back from any existing adjacent residential lot boundary equal to 200 percent of the total height of the telecommunication tower or other supporting structure, shall not exceed 200 feet in height as to industrial property or 120 feet in commercial property, and shall comply with the terms of this section and any future amendment thereto.

-7. Site Plan

-Each applicant requesting a permit under this Section shall submit a scaled site plan, lighting plan, and scaled elevation view together with other supporting drawings, calculations, and documentation, all signed and sealed by appropriate licensed engineers or other appropriate professionals, showing the location and dimensions of all improvements proposed for the site.
-This information shall include existing and proposed topographical and planimetric drawings and all significant features that support collocation (e.g. provisions for interior cabling, portholes, the footprint for multiple equipment sheds and cabinets, etc.).

-8. CG, CH, and Industrial Districts

-Towers are lawful uses permitted administratively when located as accessory uses on any land in industrial zoning districts, or any developed land in CG zoning districts or CH zoning districts that are equal to or larger than two and one-half $(2\frac{1}{2})$ acres.

-9. Setbacks.

-Such telecommunication towers shall be set back from any existing adjacent residential lot boundary equal to two hundred percent (200%) of the total height of the telecommunication tower or other supporting structure, shall not exceed two hundred feet (200') in height as to industrial property or one hundred twenty feet (120') in commercial property, and shall comply with the terms of this Ordinance and any future amendment thereto.
 Such telecommunication towers on commercial property must also use camouflage technology such as flagpoles, obelisks or other approved "stealth" coverings.
-Such telecommunication towers on industrial property must meet the front and side yard setback requirements for the subdivisions.

-10. Other Industrial Land

-The Director may also approve telecommunication tower construction if: the new telecommunication tower to be constructed is within an industrially zoned area, the industrial district is at least ten acres in size, the telecommunication tower location is no closer than three hundred fifty feet (350') feet to a residential structure, and the telecommunication tower is no greater than one hundred feet (100') in height; or, on an existing telecommunication tower or supporting structure as a co-location.
+Such telecommunication towers on industrial property must meet the front and side yard setback requirements for the subdivisions. - 10.
+Other industrial land.
+The city manager or his designee may approve telecommunication tower construction if the new telecommunication tower to be constructed is within an industrially zoned area, the industrial district is at least ten acres in size, the telecommunication tower location is no closer than 350 feet to a residential structure, and the telecommunication tower is no greater than 100 feet in height.

-11. Council Permits for Telecommunication Towers